The Makia'wisag

 From There Be Hodags, by C.A.
 McAllister:

 The makia’wisag are the little people of the Brothertown Indian Nation, standing at about two feet tall.
-They are capable of becoming invisible, are said to carve symbols onto rocks.
+They are capable of making themselves or others invisible, and are said to carve strange symbols onto rocks.
 They are associated with whippoorwill birds, from which their name is derived.

-Like many types of Wisconsin gnomes, the makia’wisag are benevolent and helpful towards those who give them offerings of gifts, but unlike the other varieties, the makia’wisag solicit offerings, going door to door and requesting offerings directly, especially offerings of food, from the people living there.
-The makia’wisag will be friendly and helpful towards those who comply and give the makia'wisag their requested gifts.
-However, if one refuses to give an offering to the makia’wisag, the little person will point at them, magically turning the person invisible and paralyzing them, after which the makia’wisag will rob the person’s house of whatever it desires, even taking more than what was originally requested.
+Like many types of Wisconsin gnomes, the makia’wisag are benevolent and helpful towards those who give them offerings of gifts, but unlike the other varieties, the makia’wisag directly solicit their offerings.
+They travel door to door and request gifts, especially offerings of food, from the people living there.
+The makia’wisag will be friendly and helpful towards those who comply and give them their requested gifts.
+However, if one refuses to give an offering to the makia’wisag, the little person will point at them, magically turning the person invisible and paralyzing them.
+Once the homeowner has been cursed in this way, the makia’wisag will rob the person’s house of whatever it desires, often taking more than they had originally requested as a gift.

 From Wisconsin Legends and Lore, by Tea Krulos: